nursyah21/sping-boot-bank-simulation/readme.md

 npm run start
 ```

-5. run load testing
+5. run load testing (optional)

 you need to install [bombardier](https://github.com/codesenberg/bombardier) to run this

-and modify loadtest.sh to replace token and destinationId
+and modify [loadtest.sh](./loadtest.sh) to replace token and destinationId

-to get best result and find bootleneck you need to run at least 4x.
+to get best result and find bottleneck you need to run at least 4x.

+you will get bias result if you run loadtest in same device with your services

 ```sh
 sh loadtest.sh